Nina (musician)

 Nina Boldt, known mononymously and professionally as NINA (born 29 September 1983) is a German singer-songwriter based in London and Berlin.
-Her music is a fusion of pop, new wave, and electronic music.
+Her music is a fusion of: pop, new wave and electronic music.
 She released her debut album Sleepwalking in 2018 and her follow-up album Synthian in 2020.
 Her third major release Control (feat.
-Laura Fares) was released as an EP via Lakeshore Records and features samples from Cliff Martinez's film score for Drive, which began a mainstream modern revival of the cliche 1980s music, art, and graphics scene.
+Laura Fares) was presented as an EP via Lakeshore Records and features samples from Cliff Martinez's film score for Drive, which began a mainstream modern revival of the cliche 1980s music, art and graphics scene.

 Career

+Boldt was influenced by the music she heard on German radio during the 1980s, such as OMD.
 In 2014, Nina released the single "My Mistake" which was included in a compilation by Hugo Boss.
 Following the release of the single "We Are the Wild Ones", Nina performed four shows in Florida supporting British synth pop duo Erasure on "The Violet Flame" tour.
 She also performed at Liverpool Sound City music festival.
 "We Are the Wild Ones" was used in Syfy's TV series "Being Human".
 The official music video for the song was premiered by The Huffington Post.
 In 2015, "My Mistake" was used in a radio and TV commercial by Mercedes Benz; the song subsequently reached number 6 on Shazam's charts.

 "Beyond Memory" was produced by Richard X and co-produced by Sunglasses Kid.
 The single was premiered by Idolator, who described it as "a slice of mid-tempo moodiness overflowing with Nina's longing, and Richard X's haunting synths".
 Idolator included "Beyond Memory" in the "Top 10 EPs & Mixtapes of 2016" list.
 "Beyond Memory" was played on BBC Introducing in July 2016.
 The EP features remixes by Ministry of Sound DJs Nilesh Parmar and Liam Keegan, as well as Swedish producer Oscillian.

 Nina released her fourth single "One of Us" in collaboration with Metropolis Studios and M:UK label.
 The single was co-written by Nina, Laura Fares, and Oscillian and mixed by British audio engineer Liam Nolan.
 It was premiered by PopCrush who described it as similar to "Like A Virgin-era Madonna".
 That year, Nina performed at synth wave festivals around Europe such as "Outland" and "Retro Future Festival".